OfficeDev/office-js-docs-pr/docs/develop/understanding-the-javascript-api-for-office.md

 ---
-title: Understanding the JavaScript API for Office
+title: Understanding the Office JavaScript API
-description: An introduction to the JavaScript API for Office ms.date: 02/27/2020
+description: An introduction to the Office JavaScript API ms.date: 02/27/2020
 localization_priority: Priority
 ---

-# Understanding the JavaScript API for Office
+# Understanding the Office JavaScript API

 An Office Add-in can use the Office JavaScript APIs to interact with content in the Office document where the add-in is running.